keshava19/Coding-Standards/README.md

  1.2 [Scope]
  1.3 [Coding Standard Documents]
  1.4 [Terms Used In This Document]
  1.5 [Our Limited Lifetime Warranty]
+ 1.6 The Emotional Topic of Coding Standards

 <!--links-->
 [Purpose]: Introduction/Purpose.md